windust/seajug-intro/sections/seajug.md

  * invite someone new

 --section--

 ## Let's create a community

 * Do you want to volunteer?
- * Would like to speak at SEAJug?
+* Would like to speak at SeaJUG?
 * Reach out!
 Talk to any of the SeaJUG organizers, OR drop us a line
 * leadership@seajug.org

 --section--

 ## A (very) brief Code-of-Conduct

 * We Believe in being Inclusive